darrenjacoby/bedrock-sage-bash-setup/README.md

-# Setup Bedrock & Sage9
+# Setup Bedrock & Sage
 Bash script for starting new projects with Bedrock and Sage9.
 Tested with Bash & ZSH on MacOSX.

 ## Tasks